Eureka Gonzo Review

 Our Analysis and Test Results

-The smallest grill we tested is also, in some ways, the most versatile.
 The Eureka Gonzo Grill is a grill, a griddle top, and a regular propane burner.
 Overall, the Gonzo Grill isn't the best grill out there.
 However, for both its compact size and multifunction versatility, it fills a special niche.

 Eureka claims the Gonzo puts out 6000 BTUs.
 It is difficult for us to precisely verify that, but our experience with other grills allows us to roughly confirm its veracity.
 For cooking, output power is a function of absolute heat produced and how that heat is distributed and contained.
 A small, weak burner under a giant grill grate would produce limited cooking efficacy.
 The Eureka, in absolute terms, doesn't produce much heat.
 However, the small, round grill grate, with specially optimized panels for heat distribution, leaves it as hot as you would ever need when you need it.